GOCDB/gocdb/lib/Authentication/README.md

 deployment for different auth mechanisms.

 ###Summary - How does the framework authenticates a user?
-* Client code gets a FirewallComponentManager instance and select the required IFirewallComponent.
+* Client code uses the `FirewallComponentManager.php` instance to select the required `IFirewallComponent.php` instance.
-* Client code invokes `$myfirewallCompoent->getAuthentication()` to get an IAutenticationToken instance by invoking the automatic **Token Resolution Process** :
+* Client code invokes `$myfirewallComponent->getAuthentication();` to get an `IAutenticationToken` instance by invoking the automatic **Token Resolution Process** :

   1. An attempt is made to fetch a previously created token from HTTP session and return the token if available.
      A token may not exist for the current request because:

-    * this is the initial request and a token has not be created yet,
+     * this is the initial request and a token has not been created yet,
      * the configuration prevents session-creation and/or,
      * the token is `stateless` which prevents it from being stored in session.

-  2. If a token is not available, then the configured **pre-authenticating** tokens are iterated in order in an attempt to automatically create a token.
+  2. If a token is not available, then the configured **pre-authenticating** tokens are iterated in order in an attempt to automatically create a token:

     * The first successfully created and authenticated pre-auth token is returned.

   3. If a pre-authenticating token could not be be created, `null` is returned.
+  4. If `null` is returned, client code can optionally choose to manually create an authentication token.
+     The token must then be manually authenticated using the
+     `$myfirewallComponent->authenticate($aToken)` method.
-  4. If `null` is returned, client code can choose to manually create an auth token for subsequent authentication using the AuthenticationManagerService.
-For example, creating a UsernamePasswordAuthenticationToken which requires credentials are input from the user (un/pw token is not a pre-authenticating token - it can't be automatically created/resolved).
+     * For example, a `UsernamePasswordAuthenticationToken.php` requires credentials are manually input from the user, usually via a form POST.
+In this example, the un/pw token is not a pre-authenticating token as it can't be automatically created/resolved (the credentials are not provided in each/every request unlike client certificates or http basic).

 Core Interfaces and (Implementations)